 on a mission to rescue the grownups, and it really played to my nostalgia

-which I can understand, but I can’t say that I didn’t enjoy it either.
+which is true, but I can’t say that I didn’t enjoy it either.

 Yet another criticism levied against the